cytoscape/cytoscape-manual/docs/Creating_Networks.md

 Data](Node_and_Edge_Column_Data.html#node-and-edge-column-data)**
 section of this manual.

-Note (1): This data is taken from the *A merged human interactome* datasets by Andrew Garrow, Yeyejide Adeleye and Guy Warner (Unilever, Safety and Environmental Assurance Center, 12 October 2006).
-Actual data files are available at [http://wiki.cytoscape.org/Data_Sets/](http://wiki.cytoscape.org/Data_Sets/).
+Note (1): This data was adapted from the *A merged human interactome* datasets by Andrew Garrow, Yeyejide Adeleye and Guy Warner (Unilever, Safety and Environmental Assurance Center, 12 October 2006).

 ### Basic Operations